 Paulig is an active player in packaging development and we constantly look for new solutions.
 From 2020 on, we are involved in VTT Technical Research Centre of Finland’s research project in which renewable and recyclable material is being developed for the food industry to replace fossil plastic.
 At the end of last year, we also piloted wood-based raw material in our coffee packaging.
 This development work supports our objective of switching to using only recyclable packages that are made from renewable or recycled materials by 2030.

 What else would you like to highlight?

-I want to encourage everyone to sort their waste to ensure that packaging does not end up in nature.
+We want to encourage everyone to sort their waste to ensure that packaging does not end up in nature.
 This is the most important thing we all can contribute, which also enables the growth of recycled material volumes in the future.
 You can find sorting instructions on our packaging.
-Let’s together keep recycling plastic and packaging materials!
+Let’s together keep sorting plastic and all the other packaging materials!

-I would also like everybody to remember that packaging development is only one part of our sustainability work.
+We would also like everybody to remember that packaging development is only one part of our sustainability work.
 I’m proud to say that we are the first food and beverage company in Finland and among frontrunner companies globally that have science-based climate targets approved by the Science Based Targets initiative.
-We are committed to limiting, through our operations and value chain, the global temperature rise to a maximum of 1.5°C. Our target is to reduce the greenhouse gas emissions from our own operations by 80% and from the value chain by 50% by 2030.
+We are committed to limiting, through our operations and value chain, the global temperature rise to a maximum of 1.5°C. Our target is to reduce the greenhouse gas emissions from our own operations by 80% and from the value chain by 50% by 2030 from the 2018 baseline.
 The target is the most ambitious designation available through the Science Based Targets initiative process.